bjornarprytz/discovery/readme.md

 - UI
   - If player is inactive on the first move, highlight the options (scale up and down)
-  - Add a few buttons to cover: Retry, quit, options/corpus (maybe in a later version?)
   - On death: Dead end!

 - Bigger corpus (Complete Alice in Wonderland?)